Minimum Wage in Ontario: 2025 Current Rates and Exemptions

 Who is Covered by Minimum Wage in Ontario

-Employers in Ontario must ensure that their employees receive at least the prescribed minimum wage for all hours worked, not including eating periods, breaks, or rest periods.
-Tips and commissions cannot be counted toward meeting the minimum wage.
+Employers must ensure all employees earn at least the minimum wage for all hours worked, excluding meal breaks and rest periods.

 Exceptions to the General Minimum Wage in Ontario